Severina (singer): 2010–2014: International success

-Her album Dobrodošao u klub (Welcome to the Club) held her at the top of Croatian pop music for all of 2012 and 2013, and established her position as the most popular pop singer in former Yugoslav countries.
+In December of 2012, Severina released her eleventh studio album Dobrodošao u klub (Welcome to the Club).
+The album held her at the top of Croatian pop music for all of 2012 and 2013, and established her position as the most popular pop singer in former Yugoslav countries.
 The album had a total of 12 songs, seven of them singles.
 In 2011, at the final of the reality show "Big Brother", she announced her new album by singing the single "Brad Pitt", which received a phenomenal response from the audience.
 "Brad Pitt" became one of the biggest hits of 2011.
 A few months later, she promoted the track "Grad bez ljudi", which reached a record number of views on YouTube.
 On YouTube, in just 24 hours after its release, 'Grad bez ljudi', was listened to more than 180,000 times, which was a record for a domestic artist at the time.
 The songs were composed by Filip Miletić and Miloš Roganović.
 "Italiana", released in the summer of 2012, was viewed more than half a million times in the first 24 hours, till this day accumulation of that song has 95 million views on YouTube.
 Later on, she released "Uzbuna" (Alert), the title track "Dobrodošao u klub" and "Tarapana" (Agitation).
 In support of the album she embarked on her Dobrodošao u Klub Tour.
 She performed, yet again, in every large city in the region.
 The tour started in Rijeka in March 2013 and continued in Belgrade (in front of 20,000 people), Zagreb (in front of 19,000 people), Sarajevo (in front of 15,000 people), Ljubljana (in front of 11,000 people) and her native Split (in front of 12,000 people).
 The whole tour sold more than 250,000 tickets.